 Date of Proposed Period of Support.
-Projects may begin on November 1, 2025, and conclude no later than December 31, 2028.
+Projects may begin on October 1, 2025, and conclude no later than December 31, 2028.

 Funds Requested.
-Fill in the amounts requested for year 1, year 2 and year 3.
-Requests may not exceed \$437,000 total over the 3 years, including direct costs and indirect costs.
+Fill in the amounts requested for year 1, 2 and 3 as required.
+Total requests may not exceed \$360,000 per year in direct costs.
 A Facilities & Administration rate (also known as "indirect costs") higher than 25 percent is not allowable.